-Hypnic jerks — also called sleep starts — are sudden, involuntary muscle contractions you may experience as you are falling asleep1.
-Hypnic jerks are a type of myoclonus, which is a category of rapid, involuntary muscle movements.
-Hiccups are another type of myoclonus.
+Hypnic jerks — also called sleep starts — are sudden, involuntary muscle contractions you may experience as you are falling asleep.
 Hypnic is short for hypnagogic, a word that describes the transition between wakefulness to sleep, which is when these jerks occur.
+Hypnic jerks happen seemingly at random as you are falling asleep, and typically only affect one side of the body, such as your left arm and left leg.

 What Do Hypnic Jerks Feel Like?

-Hypnic jerks can feel different at different times.
-Sometimes they’re strong enough to jolt a person awake and disrupt the process of falling asleep.
-Other times, they’re so mild that the affected person doesn’t notice them at all — although their sleep partner might.
+Hypnic jerks can feel different at various times.
+They can be strong enough to jolt a person awake and disrupt the process of falling asleep.
+Other times, they may be so mild that the affected person does not notice them at all — although their sleep partner might.

 What Causes Hypnic Jerks?

-Researchers do not know for sure what causes hypnic jerks, but they have a few theories.
+Researchers do not know for certain what causes hypnic jerks, but there are some theories.
 Hypnic jerks and other types of myoclonus start in the same part of your brain that controls your startle response.
-When you fall asleep, researchers suspect that a misfire sometimes occurs between nerves in the reticular brainstem, creating a reaction that leads to a hypnic jerk.
+When you fall asleep, it is suspected that a misfire sometimes occurs between nerves in the reticular brainstem, creating a reaction that leads to a hypnic jerk.

-For example, it may be that when your muscles relax completely, even though that’s a normal part of falling asleep, your brain mistakenly assumes you are really falling and reacts by twitching your muscles.
-It’s also possible that hypnic jerks are a physical reaction to the dream-like imagery that accompanies them.
+For example, it may be that when your muscles relax completely, even though this is a normal part of falling asleep, your brain mistakenly assumes you are really falling and reacts by twitching your muscles.
+It may also be possible that hypnic jerks are a physical reaction to the dream-like imagery that accompanies them.

 Certain risk factors may increase your likelihood of experiencing a hypnic jerk, including excessive caffeine and stimulant consumption, vigorous exercise before sleep, emotional stress, and sleep deprivation.